Chinese New Left: 2018 Cultural Revolution anniversary celebrations

 On the 52nd anniversary of the beginning of the Cultural Revolution, dozens of neo-Maoists from all over China gathered in Hong Kong for commemorations, saying that their activities had been banned in the mainland.
 They wore Mao-era blue military uniforms and waved hammer-and-sickle flags.
-These Maoist groups are highly critical of the CCP's market economics which they claim are responsible for rising inequality and corruption.
+These Maoist groups are highly critical of the CCP's market economics, which they claim are responsible for rising inequality and corruption.

 Jasic protests

 A number of Maoist students participated in the July–August 2018 Jasic incident, protesting in support of factory workers and workers' rights.
 The students formed the Jasic Workers Solidarity Group, which included #Me Too advocate Yue Xin.
-The rally was largely organized through the popular Far-left neo-Maoist online forum website Utopia.
-On 11 October, fifty student advocates were arrested; their whereabouts are unknown.
-Political suppression has been expanded to universities, factories and the general public.
+The rally was largely organized through the popular far-left neo-Maoist online forum website Utopia.
+Fifty student advocates were later arrested; their whereabouts are unknown.
+Political suppression has been expanded to universities, factories, and the general public.
 Student leaders of the Jasic protests have been detained, punished and subjected to forced education by the CCP.

 Common prosperity

-After Xi's emphasis on a more equal society and promotion of the term "common prosperity", Li Guangman, a retired newspaper editor affiliated with the Chinese New Left, published an article that claims a "profound revolution" was close that would take the party closer to masculinity and its socialist roots.
-Major Chinese state news agencies published the article, including People's Daily and Xinhua News Agency, setting off widespread worries about parallels to the Cultural Revolution.
+After Xi's emphasis on a more equal society and promotion of the term "common prosperity", Li Guangman, a retired newspaper editor affiliated with the Chinese New Left, published an article that claims a "profound revolution" was close that would take the party closer to its socialist roots.
+Major Chinese state news agencies published the article, including People's Daily and Xinhua News Agency, setting off worries about parallels to the Cultural Revolution.
 In response, the news agencies tried to downplay the incident by not carrying the article in their print versions, some of them removing the article from their sites and, in the case of People's Daily, publishing a front-page editorial in support of market forces.

-New New Left

-In the period following the COVID-19 pandemic, a Radio Free Asia article in Chinese reported that some Chinese left-wing youths, influenced by factors such as the 996 working hour system, began to increasingly oppose the authorities, and to distinguish themselves from the statist tendencies of Wang Hui and other New Left scholars, they called themselves the "new New Left".

-Criticism

-Criticism of the New Left in China has focused on whether the national conservatism and cultural conservatism that has emerged in the course of their development is contrary to the left-wing ideological system and, by extension, on the question of whether the New Left really exists in China.